benhannafin/newsflash/README.md

 * `/health` → check if app is running
 * `/status` → check API + DB connection

+## CI/CD Overview

+The project uses GitHub Actions for CI and Render for automatic deployment.
+When changes are pushed to the main branch, the application is rebuilt and redeployed.

 ## Running with Docker